TBS-EACPD/infobase/docs/ts-tips-guide.md

 - [Migration](#migration)

 ## Basics
-These will be used in most cases of development of the front end Infobase
+These will be used in most cases of development on the front end of Infobase

 [Variable Types](https://www.typescriptlang.org/docs/handbook/basic-types.html)

-[Interfaces](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) - In most cases, interface will be used to define the prop types that are accepted by a component
+[Interfaces](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) - In most cases, interfaces will be used to define the prop types that are accepted by a component